 Examining the California Cut Score: An Empirical Analysis of Minimum Competency, Public Protection, Disparate Impact, and National Standards

-Bar Exam, Bar Passage, Minimum Passing Score, Cut Score, Disparate Impact, Public Protection, Attorney Licensing, Attorney Disciplinary Statistics, Legal Profession Diversity
+minimum competence, cut scores, Bar Exam, Bar Passage, Minimum Passing Score, Disparate Impact, Public Protection, Attorney Licensing, Attorney Disciplinary Statistics, Legal Profession Diversity

 The selection of a minimum bar exam passing score (“cut score”) shapes the representation of racial and ethnic minorities in the legal profession and the quality of access to justice in the state.
 California and national policy makers have not had the benefit of detailed exam performance data that analyzes the effect of the cut score on race and ethnicity.
 Because policy makers consider the cut score an important public protection mechanism, this study also explored whether the selection of higher cut scores better protected the public from attorneys who do not have the minimum competence to practice law.